 German-Brazilian Working Group QI discussed topic priorities for 2023

-During the German-Brazilian Economic Meeting (EEBA), on 14 March 2023, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) and the Brazilian Ministry of Development, Industry, Trade and Services (MDIC) hosted the fifth Annual Meeting of the Brazilian-German Working Group on QI in Belo Horizonte.
+During the German-Brazilian Economic Meeting (EEBA), on 14 March 2023, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) and the Brazilian Ministry of Development, Industry, Commerce and Services (MDIC) hosted the fifth Annual Meeting of the Brazilian-German Working Group on QI in Belo Horizonte.

 Prior to the meeting companies and QI institutions from Brazil and Germany suggested topics for discussion.
 Both ministries and the Brazilian National Institute of Metrology, Quality and Technology (Inmetro) assured that all insights and contributions would be taken into consideration when constructing the new work plan.
 The cooperation will continue in the fields of standardization, conformity assessment, accreditation, product safety, and market surveillance.
 The objectives of German-Brazilian cooperation for 2023 and beyond were discussed.

 2022’s highlights: Best regulatory practices, GPL-demonstrator and Green Paper on Digital Health